ExxML/UBC-Course-Sniper/README.md

 ![alt text](SavedSchedulePreview.png)
 5. Once you are on this page, press `Enter` in the terminal to start the script.
 6. The script will wait until the target time to refresh the page and automatically click the registration buttons.
-- As shown in the demo, you can run multiple instances of the script to simultaneously register different saved schedules!